CosmeValera/ReactProjects/devops/kafka/README.md

   - When you read or write data to Kafka, you do this in the form of events
   - Example properties of an event: Event Key, Event Value, timestamp, metadata (optional)

-- The order service once it has emitted an event with the new order, it does not need to wait there until receives confirmation that the other sevices have read it.
+- The order service once it has emitted an event with the new order, it does not need to wait there until receives confirmation that the other services have read it.
 It can just trust the kafka middleman, so **"Fire and Forget"**

 - The order service or any other service that emits events to kafka, are called **Producers**.
 Code example: